-The clinical ONMM Residency experience is augmented by a variety of formal opportunities for kinesthetic and didactic learning, teaching, and elective options.
-Didactics and electives allow exploration of osteopathic topics in greater detail, while teaching helps to solidify learning.
+The clinical ONMM Residency experience is augmented by a variety of formal opportunities for kinesthetic and didactic learning, teaching, and selective and elective options.
+Didactics, selectives, and electives allow exploration of osteopathic topics in greater detail and provide a strong foundation of knowledge, while teaching helps to solidify learning.

 Four hours weekly with ONMM faculty, focused on “digging deep” into osteopathic concepts of principles and practice and employing a kinesthetic approach to develop proficiency with osteopathic techniques.
 We utilize a structured curriculum organized by the specialties with which osteopathic neuromusculoskeletal medicine providers commonly interact.